teppix/go-partialjson/README.md

 The type check occurs at runtime - the idea is to fail early instead of producing incorrect json data.

+## Notes about type safety

-Note that the library will panic if an incorrect type is encountered at the moment.
+When using `Set()` to assign values, the library will _panic_ if an incorrect type is encountered at the moment.

+To ensure type safety at compile time, assign values to the struct as usual, and flag them for inclusion by calling `Use()`

 ## Usage